ajaywadhara/LambdaScheduler/README.md

-# LambdaCDKExample
+# Lambda Scheduler

-### This is a sample CDK project to create AWS Lambda function.
-I have covered this under complete tutorial on my YouTube channnel (link below).
+### In this project, I have created one Lambda function which is invoked after every 2 minutes.

 https://www.youtube.com/c/AjayWadhara/videos